natkalia/todolist-react-kodilla/README.md

 - [ ] add new component for search results, showing one list with all found cards together (but with info about list/column location)
 - [ ] add drag-and-drop feature for moving cards in and between columns
 - [ ] add drag-and-drop feature for moving columns in and between lists
+- [ ] add possibility to provide description and url with image when adding new list
+- [ ] add simple animation for apperance of 'To do... doing... done!' in splash
+- [ ] add hamburger for RWD in navigation
+- [ ] fix buttons in creator for RWD
+- [ ] fix problem with buttons apperance that is now based on opacity

 ## Project status
 In progress.